Esports And Gaming Industry Trends to Watch For

 • Gaming revenue is three times greater than the music industry and four times that of movies

 Given the rapid advancements in computer hardware, software capability, and streaming, more people are playing casually.
 Esports, meanwhile, has exploded with year-to-year growth of 30%, and millions of dollars being paid out in tournament prize money.
 A key driver of this growth is the expanding mobile environment, which is the fastest-growing platform for gaming.
-So, what lies ahead?
-These are some things to look for this year and beyond:

 The Growth of Console Gaming